-The SchedulingGroup subclass of ThreadGroup provides a means of limiting the importance and scheduler of instance of Schedulable.
-The setMaxPriority method on ThreadGroup only pertains to tasks scheduled in the conventional Java range (1-10), but not for the realtime schedulers.
-Ensure this works and that conventional thread groups must not need to be scope aware, several restrictions must be enforces:
+The SchedulingGroup subclass of ThreadGroup provides a means of limiting the importance or priority, the affinity, and scheduler of instance of Schedulable.
+The setMaxPriority method on ThreadGroup only pertains to tasks scheduled in the conventional Java range (1-10), but not for tasks scheduled with a realtime scheduler.
+To ensure that this works and that conventional thread groups must not need to be scope aware, an implementation must enforce several restrictions:

-- 1. only tasks in a scheduling group may use a realtime scheduler, - 2.
-Instances of Schedulable may only be created in a scheduling group, - 3. the root ThreadGroup instance must be an instance of SchedulingGroup, - 4. the ThreadGroup instance of the initial thread must be an instance of SchedulingGroup, - 5. an instance of SchedulingGroup may not have a parent that is not an instance of SchedulingGroup, and - 6. all ThreadGroup instance children of SchedulingGroup allocated in a Scoped-Memory must be instances of SchedulingGroup.
+- 1. only tasks in a scheduling group may use a realtime scheduler, - 2. instances of Schedulable may only be created in a scheduling group, - 3. the root ThreadGroup instance must be an instance of SchedulingGroup, - 4. the ThreadGroup instance of the initial thread must be an instance of SchedulingGroup, - 5. an instance of SchedulingGroup may not have a parent that is not an instance of SchedulingGroup, and - 6. all ThreadGroup instance children of SchedulingGroup allocated in a Scoped-Memory must be instances of SchedulingGroup.

-Furthermore, the enumeration methods on a scheduling group do not return any members in a ScopedMemory; for processing these a visitor must be used.
+Furthermore, the enumeration methods on a scheduling group do not return any members in a ScopedMemory that not assignable from this; for processing these a visitor must be used.